chengsoonong/eheye/QuantEst/README.md

 4. `anomaly_detection/`: Not included in the final thesis results.
    - Contains data from XPlane and an ipynb file that tries to build anomaly data according to the paper.

+5. `Final talk.pdf`: The presentation slides for my 15 minutes talk.